-"Adjusted EBITDA" is defined as EBITDA adjusted for (i) interest on leasing and vehicle credit lines, (ii) non-cash gain (loss) on interest rate swaps, (iii) non-cash unrealized gain (loss) on foreign exchange, (iv) elimination of the effects of Accounting Guideline 12 of the Canadian Institute of Chartered Accountant (which is described in Accounting for the Securitization of Leases and Off-Balance Sheet Arrangements under Critical Accounting Policies and Estimates) from Lease-Win's results to provide for a constant yield basis of revenue recognition over the term of Lease-Win's securitized leases, and (v) non-cash unit compensation expenses.
+"Adjusted EBITDA" is defined as EBITDA adjusted for (i) interest on leasing and vehicle credit lines, (ii) non-cash gain (loss) on interest rate swaps, (iii) non-cash unrealized gain (loss) on foreign exchange, (iv) elimination of the effects of Accounting Guideline 12 of the Canadian Institute of Chartered Accountants (which is described in Accounting for the Securitization of Leases and Off-Balance Sheet Arrangements under Critical Accounting Policies and Estimates) from Lease-Win's results to provide for a constant yield basis of revenue recognition over the term of Lease-Win's securitized leases, (v) non-cash unit compensation expenses, and (vi) the non-cash loss on sale of property and equipment.
 See "Distributable Cash" for a reconciliation of EBITDA and Adjusted EBITDA to net income.